hainworldhq/hain-whitepaper/05-working-principles.md

 ## Why principles matter

-HAIn is not intended to function only as a naming exercise or a conceptual slogan.
+HAIN is not intended to function only as a naming exercise or a conceptual slogan.
 It is intended to provide a structured way of thinking about AI systems that now operate across cloud, edge, and agentic contexts.

 That kind of structure needs a stable internal basis.